Exchange semester Bachelor

 After the application period is over, the application documents will be forwarded to your academic advisor.
 These academic advisors are WU faculty members who support the cooperation between WU and a specific partner university.
 They select students based on their written applications and invite shortlisted candidates to interviews.
 Please note that interview invitations are sent out directly by the academic advisors.
 The academic advisors are also asked to inform students who are not invited to an interview about their exclusion from the application process in a timely manner.
 Students will also be notified if no interviews are being held at all.

-Winter semester 2020/21: Your academic advisor will inform you whether the selection interview will take place virtually or in person at Campus WU.
+Summer semester 2020/21: Your academic advisor will inform you whether the selection interview will take place virtually or in person at Campus WU.

 Students are selected for exchange places based on the following criteria:

 Grade criterion (the best 27 ECTS excluding free electives)

 Language proficiency (especially in the local language and the language of instruction)

 Motivation for an exchange semester and the student’s choice of partner university